 The importance of the deceased can be determined by the complexity of the chamber’s roof and the number of objects it contains.
 The tombs of the men and women of the village lack luxury.

-A typical Nasca cemetery is located in Chauchilla, 30 km from the present city of the same name.
+A typical Nasca cemetery is located in Chauchilla, 30 km from the city of the same name.
 It is composed of burial chambers and pits roofed with cane and mud.
 Unfortunately, it has been plundered intensely, losing much of the information that it kept.

 How is the Past of Nasca Lines presented to the visitors?